"How do I edit my photo to look like (insert famous photographer's name)?"

 Understand the Color Controls in Adobe Lightroom

 Before we dive into Adobe Lightroom, it's important to understand color.
-When we talk about visual terms like hue, saturation, and luminance, it is sometimes to difficult to understand how they affect an image.
+When we talk about visual terms like hue, saturation, and luminance, it's sometimes difficult to understand how they affect an image.
 Let's define them with some examples.

 The terms hue and color are often used interchangeably.
-I really like the Color Wheel Artists' simple definition of hue, as "one of the twelve colors on the mixing wheel."
+I really like the Color Wheel Artist's definition of hue as "the brightest 6–12 pure, unmixed pigment families on the Color Wheel."

 In Lightroom, I think of the ability to adjust hue as a color shift.
 You can move shades of blue into violet or red tones into the orange spectrum.